Skip links

 Ellos / Ellas / Ustedes Ven

 The present indicative tense conjugation can be just a little tricky since you need to make some changes to make up for the fact that it’s such a short word.
-Instead of “Vo” for the first person, we’ll be saying “Veo”, adding an extra E to the regular conjugation rules.
+Instead of “Vo” for the first person, we’ll be saying “Veo”, adding in an extra E to the regular conjugation rules.

-For the Vos and Vosotros forms, you also don’t need to add any accent marks like you normally would conjugate the present tense, so keep that in mind depending on the region you’re in!
+For the Vos and Vosotros forms, you also don’t need to add any accent marks like you normally would to conjugate the present tense, so keep that in mind depending on the region you’re in!

 Did you know…?